AanishRahmani/RssAggregator/README.md

 # RSS Feed Aggregator

 ## Overview
-This is an **RSS Feed Aggregator** implemented in Go, which allows users to register RSS feeds and actively fetches new articles from registered sources.
+This is an **RSS Feed Aggregator** implemented in Go, which allows users to register RSS feeds and actively fetch new articles from registered sources.
 The aggregator stores feeds and their content in a **PostgreSQL database**, making it easy to track updates from multiple sources.

 ## Features
 - **User Registration**: Users can create accounts and receive an API key for authentication.